-436-010-0330 Medical Arbiters and Panels of Physicians
+436-010-0330 Medical Arbiters and Panels of Physicians Physician Reviewers

-- (1) In consultation with the Workers' Compensation Management-Labor Advisory Committee under ORS 656.790, the director will establish and maintain a list of physicians to be used as follows: - (a) To appoint a medical arbiter or a panel of medical arbiters under ORS 656.268 and to select a physician under ORS 656.325 (1)(b). - (b) To appoint an appropriate physician or a panel of physicians to review medical treatment or medical services disputes under ORS 656.245, 656.260, and 656.327. - (2) Arbiters, panels of arbiters, physicians, and panels of physicians will be selected by the director. - (3) When a worker is required to attend an examination under this rule the director will provide notice of the examination to the worker and all affected parties.
+- (1) In consultation with the Workers' Compensation Management-Labor Advisory Committee under ORS 656.790, the The director will establish and maintain a list of physicians to be used as follows: - (a) To arbiters.
+The director will appoint a medical arbiter or a panel of medical arbiters from this list under ORS 656.268. - (2) The director will establish and to selectmaintain a list of physician under ORS 656.325 (1)(b). - (b) Toreviewers.
+The director will appoint an appropriate physician or a panel of physicians from this list to review medical treatment or medical services disputes under ORS 656.245, 656.260, and 656.327. - (2) Arbiters, panels of arbiters, physicians, and panels of physicians will be selected by the director. - (3) When a worker is required to attend an examination under this rule, the director will provide notice of the examination to the worker and all affected parties.
 The notice will inform all parties of the time, date, location, and purpose of the examination.
-Examinations will be at a place reasonably convenient to the worker, if possible. - (4) The arbiters, the panels of arbiters, the physicians and the panels of physicians selected under this rule must be paid by the insurer in accordance with OAR 436-009-00760 (10) to (12) and Appendix B of division 009. - (5) The insurer must pay the worker for all necessary related services in accordance with ORS 656.325(1).
+Examinations will be at a place reasonably convenient to the worker, if possible. - (4) The arbiters, the panels of arbiters, the physicians and the panels of physicians selected under this rule must be paid by the insurer in accordance with OAR 436-009-0060 and Appendix B of division 009. - (5) The insurer must pay the worker for all necessary related services in accordance with ORS 656.325(1).